Research

 Symbiosis between microbes plays a major role in maintaining the consortia that colonize the world’s biomes.
 Lichens are a product of microbial symbiosis that incorporates aspects of both metabolism and morphology, making them a great model to study these processes.
 The metabolic aspect of this relationship is thought to occur via a mutualistic exchange of carbon and sometimes nitrogen that is fixed by the photobiont (photosynthesizing partner), often cyanobacteria or algae, for minerals and/or micronutrients from the mycobiont (the filamentous fungal partner).
 In addition to metabolism, there is also a significant morphological aspect to the lichen symbiosis where in the mycobiont creates a compartment within its mycelial structure for the photobiont to grow.
 This morphology has been thought to contribute to the resilience lichen by enabling a level of desiccation and UV tolerance the free-living photobiont might not possess.
 The balance between the metabolic contributions of the photobiont and the morphological contributions of the mycobiont might explain the ecological stability and success of lichen symbiosis.
 However, the morphological contribution of the mycobiont to lichen symbiosis remains largely unexplored.
 This is in part because it is very challenging to study these relationships in natural lichens due their slow growth, heterogeneity in non-primary members, and the lack of tools to engineer the members of natural lichenaceous consortia.
 We are using synthetic biology to create a synthetic lichen from free-living filamentous fungi and cyanobacteria.
 To do this we are building a cell-cell signaling system based on the plant growth hormone auxin that lets cyanobacteria signal to fungi, and installing genetic circuits in Aspergillus fungi to drive the formation of a lichen-like thallus in response to this signal.

-Plants that smell and taste themselves - Engineering the flavor and fragrance of tomato
+Decoding the molecular basis of flavor - Engineering the flavor and fragrance of tomato

 The flavors and fragrances of crops like tomato can bring us joy, alter our moods, and are a critical part of our cultural identities.
 Improving this trait is an important way to encourage people to adopt plant-based diets and thereby reduce the impact of food production on climate change.
 Flavor and fragrance of tomato plants are a product of primary and secondary metabolites synthesized by a complex knot of biosynthetic pathways.
 These molecules are bound by receptors, called GPCRs, in the mouth and nose, whose combinatorial activation is thought to lead to the perception of specific tastes and smells.
 We are using high throughput screens to identify which of these GPCRs are activated by tomato compounds.
 We are then developing yeast based biosensors expressing these GPCRs as part of a synthetic signaling cascade to study what sorts of genome edits will lead to improved flavor.
 We are also working to create tomato lines that express these synthetic signaling cascades linked to pigment biosynthesis, to create plants able to perceive how much of a flavor or fragrance they are producing and report it by changing color, as a tool for engineering flavor and fragrance.
 In the future we hope to expand the use of this strategy to engineer both the flavor of other crops and other aspects of plant secondary metabolism.